Snowflake-Labs/schemachange/README.md

 # A string to include in the QUERY_TAG that is attached to every SQL statement executed
 query-tag: 'QUERY_TAG'

+# The type of authenticator to be used to connect to snowflake.
+OAuth is currently not supported.
+Values are 'snowflake', 'externalbrowser', 'https://<your Okta URL>.
+snowflake-authenticator: 'snowflake'

 ```

 #### Yaml Jinja support